-The 33975 has two levels of switch-to-ground contact current, 32 and 4.0 mA, and two levels of switch-to-battery contact current, 16 and 2.0 mA (see Figure 11).
-The metallic command is used to set the switch contact current level (refer to Table 8).
-Programming the metallic bit to logic [0] will set the switch wetting current to 2.0 mA/4.0 mA.
-Programming the metallic bit to logic [1] will set the switch contact wetting current to 16 mA/32 mA.
-The MCU may change or update the Wetting Current Register via software at any time in Normal Mode.
+The 34972 has two levels of switch contact current, 16 and 2.0 mA (see Figure 11).
+The metallic command is used to set the switch contact current level (Table 7).
+Programming the metallic bit to logic [0] will set the switch wetting current to 2.0 mA.
+Programming the metallic bit to logic [1] will set the switch contact wetting current to 16 mA.
+The MCU may change or update the wetting current register via software at any time in Normal mode.